EleniNtz13/Public-Library-Internship-Sparta/README.md

 The main focus of this internship project was to set up a **complete development environment for a simple library management system**, combining multiple technologies into a unified workflow.

-**Project 1** was developed during the **first four weeks of the internship**, as documented in the corresponding folders of this repository.
+**Project 1** was developed during the **first six weeks of the internship**, as documented in the corresponding folders of this repository.
 During this phase, the work was carried out **collaboratively with fellow students**, focusing on:

 - ⚙️ Setting up the local development environment
 - 🔗 Exploring and integrating multiple technologies